sp8cky/Password-Manager/README.md

 # Password-Manager
-Simple python implementation of a password manager.
+Python implementation of a console based password manager.

 ## Implemented functions
 - Create a .key-database